 The PCIPs were temporary, and established provide health coverage to individuals with pre-existing conditions starting in 2010, lasting until 2014.

-Starting in 2014, individuals whose employers don’t offer them insurance will be able to buy insurance directly in an Exchange, and the law will prohibit insurance companies from refusing to sell coverage or renew policies because of a person’s pre-existing condition.
+Starting in October of 2013, individuals without insurance coverage were given the ability buy insurance directly in their state Insurance Exchange.
+The ACA prohibits insurance companies from refusing to sell coverage or renew policies because of a person’s pre-existing condition.

 On February 16, 2013, the federally-run Pre-Existing Condition Insurance Plan (PCIP) suspended acceptance of new enrollment applications until further notice.
 The suspension also became effective in the state-based PCIPs on March 2.
 This was done to ensure that funds would be available to continuously cover people currently enrolled in PCIP through the remainder of 2013.